 Mosquito

-Many mosquito breeding sites can be traced to backyard containers filled with water along with ponds and other standing water.
-One of the easiest ways to reduce your mosquito population is to make sure to dump out toys, pots, bird feeders, etc every couple days in order to prevent mosquitoes from using it as a breeding ground.
-Unfortunately, this will have to be a community effort as mosquitoes can travel up to a half a mile looking for a meal.
-If you can’t get rid of all the standing water in your backyard, treatment of the water can prevent mosquito larvae from growing.
+One of the easiest ways to reduce your mosquito population is to dump out toys, pots, bird feeders, etc, every couple of days to prevent mosquitoes from using it as a breeding ground.
+Unfortunately, this must be a community effort as mosquitoes can travel up to half a mile looking for a meal.
+If you can’t get rid of all the standing water in your backyard, water treatment can prevent mosquito larvae from growing.
 There are a variety of products that are available to reduce the mosquito population.
-Mosquito foggers can be used to temporarily provide relief of mosquitos for an evening, there are also bug zappers and other mosquito trapping devices that can work to reduce the population.
+Mosquito foggers can be used to relieve mosquitos temporarily for an evening, and bug zappers and other mosquito-trapping devices can work to reduce the population.
 Use sprays with caution because they can harm beneficial insects as well.
-When outside try to wear long sleeves, especially early in the morning or at night and use a repellent of some kind.
+When outside, try to wear long sleeves, especially early in the morning or at night, and use a repellent.

 Have questions?
 Contact our office where our Horticulture Extension Agent will assist you with questions.